FREE Virus / Malware Assistance Removal Service

 Andrew’s Computer Help Zone will also soon be on FaceBook – we’ll let you know when that’s all setup.

-IPAD’s are becoming increasingly popular, so to that end, I’ll soon be getting one for myself and will be able to offer limited support for those of you that are also interested in utilising the great benefits of these great devices real soon now.
+IPAD’s are becoming increasingly popular, so to that end, I’ll be offering limited support for those of you that are also interested in utilising the great benefits of these great devices real soon now.

 That’s about it for this time..
 Hope some of the information has proven useful to you.